MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Split-MgEntitlementManagementConnectedOrganization.md

 ### -ConnectedOrganization
 The connected organization.
-To construct, please use Get-Help -Online and see NOTES section for CONNECTEDORGANIZATION properties and create a hash table.
+To construct, see NOTES section for CONNECTEDORGANIZATION properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphConnectedOrganization[]